Bhagavad Gīta Bhāshya and Tātparya

 "bhaktyā prasannaḥ paramo dadyājñānamanākulam। bhaktiṃ ca bhūyasīṃ tābhyāṃ prasanno darśanaṃ vrajet। tatopi bhūyasīṃ bhaktiṃ dadyāttābhyāṃ vimocayet॥"

-“The supreme being satisfied from devotion gives the required knowledge.
+“The supreme being satisfied from devotion gives the undisturbed knowledge.
 When a devotee worships further with pure devotion, having been satisfied, He grants his direct vision (darshana).
 When a devotee exerts himself further with qualified pure devotion, he grants him Moksha, the liberation.”

 "muktopi tadvaśo nityaṃ bhūyo bhaktisamanvitaḥ। sāndrānandasvarūpaiva bhaktirnaivātra sādhanam॥"